Trump attacks majority-black district represented by critic

 Trump called Cummings a “brutal bully” after his public tongue-lashing of top Homeland Security officials over conditions for migrants detained along the southern border.

 “As proven last week during a Congressional tour, the Border is clean, efficient & well run, just very crowded,” Trump tweeted.
-“Cumming District is a disgusting, rat and rodent infested mess.
-If he spent more time in Baltimore, maybe he could help clean up this very dangerous & filthy place.”
+“Cumming District is a disgusting, rat and rodent infested mess.”

 Cummings replied directly to Trump on Twitter, saying, “Mr. President, I go home to my district daily.
 Each morning, I wake up, and I go and fight for my neighbors.
 It is my constitutional duty to conduct oversight of the Executive Branch.
 But, it is my moral duty to fight for my constituents.”